mc for microcontroller

 Raspberry Pi 4B

 I don’t like that the pins are not labelled.
 I bought it to build my 5 year old daughter a Minecraft server.
 After three attempts.
 I pulled out my Xbox 360 and put it on that.
 I wanted it to play on her tablet on a server I controlled.
 I put the Raspberry Pi to better use.
 I added it to my Arduino I2C bus.
 May 2021, Raspbian released a 64-bit version of their OS for the Raspberry Pi.
 It included the 5.11 kernel.
 Arduino devices were ready to serve as I2C slaves.
 I bought the Canakit version with case, fan, etc. It is cool, you have a HDMI on it.
 I read I can build a NAS with it.
 I saw someone put a weather station on it with a battery pack.
 They put them in weather proof cases in the ocean.
 It comes in many types with different pin outs.
 You can get a them to build wearables to Ethernet/Wifi.
-My first Raspberry Pi was the newest 64-bit 8GB Raspberry Pi 4.
+My first Raspberry Pi was the 64-bit 8GB Raspberry Pi 4B.
 I put a type 10 256GB SD card that was recommended in it.
 Check out my Raspberry Pi pages.

 Pi has only 3.3V and digital pins on it.
 You can use a A-D converter and I can use the PWM pins to simulate analog.